 A charter boat can be taken from Tarama Island to reach Minna Island.
 Even amongst local Okinawans, very few people have been to Minna Island, and thus some refer to it as the “secret island.”
 Although there was once a population of 265 islanders and an elementary/middle school, there are only four households living on the island today.
 With its highly transparent waters and abundance of sea turtles, Minna Island is a special destination.

 A Unique Star-Filled Sky Only Visible from a Tropical Island

-On Tarama Island, you can see the Southern Cross, which is only visible south of the latitude 26 degrees north.
-Although the Southern Cross appears just above the horizon, since Tarama Island is a flat island with no hills, the sky appears as a dome, which allows you to watch the stars as if you were in a planetarium.
+On Tarama Island, you can see the Southern Cross, which is only visible south of latitude 26 degrees north.
+Although the Southern Cross only appears just above the horizon, since Tarama Island is a flat island with no hills, the sky appears as a dome, allowing you to watch the stars as if you were in a planetarium.
 Also, because there are few lights in the village, you can get a clear view of the stars from virtually anywhere on the island, making it a must visit for those interested in astronomy.

-Ferry: (No regular sailing service – operated irregularly on an individual basis)
+By sea : (No regular sailing service – operated irregularly on an individual basis)

 Maedomari Port (Tarama Island) > Minna Port.
+(About 15 minutes)

 Mr. Miyakuni – TEL: 0980-79-2773

 Area / Population: 19.75 km² / 1,250 residents